Underfloor Heating Explained

 - Ideally the room temperature should be 20 degrees Celsius and not lower than 18 degrees Celsius.

-- If you turn it back on to full heat, this will “shock” the wood flooring and could cause lifting or the top layer of engineered boards de-laminating.
+- If you consistently turn the heating system on and off, to full heat from zero, this may “shock” the wood flooring and could cause lifting or the top layer of engineered boards de-laminating.

 - The maximum temperature of the wooden floor should never exceed 27 degrees Celsius to avoid excessive drying-out problems, which can cause stresses in the wooden floor.